OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/Modules_Document_pool.md

 happens either by the synchronization of an external management system or directly in OpenOlat.
 In OpenOlat this can be done either in the user management or in `Administration → Modules → Taxonomy`.

+Settings can also be made here for the "Field of action" and "Subject" competence types.

 ![](assets/documentpool_ap.png){ class="shadow lightbox" }